 The fresh water stream, meandering past the remains of a large Sitka spruce, on it’s way to the Pacific Ocean (and heavy overcast sky), presented an excellent opportunity for a landscape composition.
 I completed my workflow with an Kodak Ektachrome 100 slide film emulation with Alien Skin’s Exposure software.

 For the best viewing experience, click on the image for a high resolution version.

 Just north of Cannon Beach, Ecola State Park was the last stop on our family exploration last August of the Oregon Coast.
 We visited the northern Indian Beach section of the park, easily accessible from the parking lot.
 The lush Sitka spruce forest and sandstone bluffs ascend to a vast beach area with driftwood, smooth volcanic rocks, small sea stacks and quite spectacular view of the ocean.
 It was photographer paradise!

-For the best viewing experience, click on an image to view the high resolution version from my portfolio site.
+For the best viewing experience, click on an image to see a high resolution version.

 On the last leg of our Oregon Coast visit, our last stop before heading east to Portland was the Arcadia Beach State Recreational Area.
 This area is just south of the Cannon Beach and features sandstone bluffs and rock formations, and accessible tide pools.